resource-watch/data-pre-processing/README_template.md

 ```
 Include any SQL or GEE code you used in a code snippet.
 ```

+Please see the [Python script]({link to Python script on Github}) for more details on this processing.

 You can view the processed {Resource Watch public title} dataset [on Resource Watch]({link to dataset's metadata page on Resource Watch}).

 You can also download original dataset [directly through Resource Watch]({s3 link if available}), or [from the source website]({download from source link}).